chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

 The product DIRNA-StatsViz is designed accroding the composition of data and the type of analysis, like single samples analysis, multiple samples analysis and multiple projects analysis.
 The sacipts can be divided into four parts, such as the script for expected data of DI-RNAs breakpoints, single-sample scripts, multi-sample scripts and multi-project scripts.

 # DIRNA_breakpoints_expected.py

-# (the script for expected data of DI-RNAs breakpoints)
+It is the script for expected data of DI-RNAs breakpoints.

 It is always called by single-sample scripts.
 It is responsible for assisting single-sample scripts in generating expected data like PB2_expected_ nucleotides.csv, breakpoints_expected_nucleotides.csv and breakpoints_expected_ percentage.csv of DI-RNAs for the sample.

 # DIRNA_stats_single_sample.py & DIRNA_vis_single_sample.R

-# (Single-sample Scripts)
-They are apllied to perform single-sample analysis.
+They are single-sample scripts.and apllied to perform single-sample analysis.

 ## Input
 You supposed to possess the analysed sample data folder and the .fasta files of eight segments of that sample.